 Biotin and the French MS Trials

 Biotin is part of the B-complex group of vitamins which help convert food into fuel.
-A French Pharmaceutical company is currently running trials on how Biotin effects different symptoms of progressive forms of Multiple Sclerosis.
+A French Pharmaceutical company is currently running trials on how Biotin could be used as an MS Treatment or MS Therapy.

 The Effects of Biotin